darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Audio souce code for Lemon Drop Hi-Res v124.3<br>
 Also need the build.prop tweaks for Hardware Offloaded Audio Processing.<br>

-If you find an error or a mistake I made, please open an issue and let me know so it can be fixed.
-Thank you, with over 6000 lines of code chance of an error is good.<br>
+If you find an error or a mistake I made in the mixer_paths file, please open an issue and let me know so it can be fixed.
+Thank you, with over 6000 lines of code chance of an error or a mistake is good.<br>

 How long did it take me?
 The build.prop tweaks been working on them on and off for a year, and programing the mixer_paths file for two months, or longer I lost track of time.<br>